harshita-89/VOIS_AICTE_Oct2025_Harshita_Meena/README.md

 Review Patterns: Number of reviews and ratings to gauge guest satisfaction.

  ## Getting Started

+ - Download the zip dataset file and extract it

 1. Running in Google Colab

    ```python import pandas as pd